-In recent years, supply chains have become increasingly global, linking economies ever more closely together.
+In recent years, supply chains have become increasingly globalized, linking economies ever more closely together.
 As highlighted by Timmer et al. (2014), global value chains (GVCs) are increasingly fragmented across countries, with each country playing a specialized role in particular stages in the production chain.
-This structural change has happened along with the decreasing cost of trade, transport and communication, and has been affected by several factors, including the acceleration of free trade agreements, regional integration, the accessibility of cheaper labor, especially after China joined the WTO, and improvements in information technology.
+This structural change has happened along with the decreasing cost of trade, transport and communication, and has been influenced by several factors, including the acceleration of free trade agreements, regional integration, the accessibility of cheaper labor, especially after China joined the WTO, and improvements in information technology.

 Under these circumstances, maximizing the gains from trade in terms of economic welfare or growth is an important issue for successful industrial and trade policies.
-A considerable number of economists, such as Krugman (1979) and Melitz (2003), highlight that a country can be better off by focusing on producing certain goods and obtaining others through trade.
-Trade can also bring benefits to countries through technology spillovers.
-Those gains from trade are not generally distributed evenly across production stages.
-Consider the case of the iPhone: most of the value added is created in countries in upstream stages such as the United States (where design take place), as well as Japan and South Korea (where high-end parts and components are produced), while value added created in downstream countries like China (where assembly takes place) is quite small.
-In case like this, it is advantageous for countries to move up the value ladder by replacing downstream activities - such as assembly - with upstream activities such as research and development (R&D).
+Krugman (1980) highlights that a country can be better off by focusing on producing certain goods and obtaining others through trade, under economy of scale.
+Melitz (2003) insists that trade has an effect of improving productivity of an economy by reallocating factors, such as labor and capital, towards more productive firms, under the heterogeneity of the productivity across firms.

+However, those gains from trade are not generally distributed evenly across production stages.
+Consider the case of the iPhone: most of the value added is created in countries in upstream stages such as the United States where its design takes place, as well as Japan and South Korea where high-end parts and components are produced, while value added created in downstream countries like China where assembly takes place is quite small.
+In a case like this, it is advantageous for countries to move up the value ladder by replacing downstream activities such as assembly with upstream activities such as research and development (R&D).

 To examine this issue in a rigorous manner, it is useful to construct an index which indicates whether a country is located at a relatively upstream or downstream position in GVCs.
 The basic idea of upstreamness is presented by Antràs and Chor (2013), who define upstreamness as the average distance from final use in terms of the production stages a particular product goes through.
-The increasing availability of global input-output databases has made it easier to calculate such an index indicating the degree of upstreamness.
+The increasing availability of global inputoutput databases has made it easier to calculate such an index indicating the degree of upstreamness.

 The flowchart below provides a schematic representation of the degree of upstreamness.
-For example, commodity-related activities such as mining and the production of petroleum and basic metals are typical upstream industries, since their output is used as input for the production of goods in downstream industries.
-On the other hand, assembly and production of final goods such as machinery, electronics and leather manufacturing are downstream industries, since they use the output of upstream industries as input.
+For example, commodity-related activities such as mining and the production of petroleum and basic metals are typical upstream industries, since their output is used as input for the production of goods in many downstream industries.
+On the other hand, assembly and production of final goods such as machinery, electronics and leather manufacturing are downstream industries, since other industries do not use those goods as the inputs.

 Indicators of upstreamness can also be used to examine how demand shocks (both positive and negative) spread from country to country.
-For example, a country whose main industries are located at an upstream position in the GVC tend to be influenced by demand shocks in downstream countries.
-Using measures of upstreamness also makes it possible to analyze the competitiveness of industries at a country level, by investigating firms' position in the GVC and their gains from trade.
+For example, a country whose main industries are located at an upstream position in the GVC tends to be influenced by demand shocks in downstream countries.
+Using measures of upstreamness also makes it possible to analyze the competitiveness of industries at a country level, by investigating firms' positions in the GVC and their gains from trade.